ibexa/documentation-developer/docs/guide/recommendation.md

 to retrieve the `rss` alias of the image.

-V1.6

-As of v1.6, one more parameter is available: `sa`, which takes the siteaccess name and defines the siteaccess whose content will be displayed.
+The additional `sa` parameter takes the siteaccess name and defines the siteaccess whose content will be displayed.

 ### Troubleshooting